 IAS 1 was amended to change the grouping of items presented in OCI.
 Items that would be reclassified to profit or loss at a future point in time will be presented separately from items that will never be reclassified.
 The amendments do not change the nature of the items that are currently recognized in OCI, nor do they impact the determination of whether items in OCI are reclassified through profit or loss in future periods.
-The Company is yet to assess the full impact of this amendment to IAS 1 and will adopt the standard for the annual period beginning on April 1, 2013.
+The Company adopted IAS 1 for the accounting period beginning on April 1, 2013.